North American Rockwell OV-10 Bronco: U.S. Navy

 The U.S. Navy formed Light Attack Squadron Four (VAL-4), the "Black Ponies", on 3 January 1969, and operated in Vietnam from April 1969 to April 1972.
-The Navy used the Bronco OV-10A as a light ground attack aircraft, for interdiction of enemy logistics, and fire-support of Marines, SEALs and naval riverine force vessels.
-It succeeded in this role, although the U.S. Navy did lose seven OV-10s during the Vietnam War to various causes.
-Other than OV-10 Fleet replacement training done in cooperation with Air Antisubmarine Squadron Forty-One (VS-41) at NAS North Island, California, VAL-4 was the only squadron in the U.S. Navy to ever employ the OV-10 and it was decommissioned shortly following the end of the Vietnam War.
+The Navy used the Bronco OV-10A as a light ground-attack aircraft, for interdiction of enemy logistics, and fire support of Marines, SEALs, and naval riverine force vessels.
+It succeeded in this role, although the U.S. Navy did lose seven OV-10s during the war to various causes.
+Other than OV-10 fleet replacement training done in cooperation with Air Antisubmarine Squadron 41 (VS-41) at NAS North Island, California, VAL-4 was the only squadron in the U.S. Navy to ever employ the OV-10, and it was decommissioned shortly following the end of the Vietnam War.
 VAL-4's surviving OV-10s were subsequently transferred to the Marine Corps.

-At least two Broncos were used as test beds in the 1970s at the Naval Air Test Center (NATC) at NAS Patuxent River, Maryland.
+At least two Broncos were used as test beds in the 1970s at the Naval Air Test Center at NAS Patuxent River, Maryland.

 Two OV-10s were evaluated for special operations, and the USMC lent 18 aircraft for operation by VAL-4 in Vietnam.

 In 2015, two OV-10Gs were assigned for light attack operations in Iraq under the "Combat Dragon II" program and completed 120 missions.

 In 2019, the first of two former VAL-4 aircraft returned to flight by the OV-10 Squadron, Chino, California.
-Bureau numbers 155493 "Holy Terror" and 155474 "White Lightning".
-Extensive restoration work of more than 18 months performed by California Aerofab went into 493's return to flight and 155474 expected to fly by 2020.
+Bureau numbers 155493 Holy Terror and 155474 White Lightning.
+Extensive restoration work of more than 18 months performed by California Aerofab went into 493's and 474's return to flight.